What is a nuclear stress test?

 - Do not apply body lotion on the day of the test

-- If you need to cancel your appointment please do so at least 24 hours prior to your test or you may be charged.
+- If you need to cancel your appointment, please do so at least 24 hours prior to your test or you may be charged.

 What should I expect during the test?

-Next, the technician will place electrodes on your chest, arms, and legs.
+A trained technician will place electrodes on your chest, arms, and legs.
 These electrodes connect to wires on an electrocardiogram (EKG) machine.
 The EKG records the electrical activity of the heart.

+Next, you will slowly begin walking on the treadmill.
+As the test progresses, the speed and incline on the treadmill increases.
 Your blood pressure and EKG will be monitored throughout the test.

 During the test you may develop symptoms or signs of: